Joseph Shabason: DIANA

 Shabason is one of three members of DIANA, a Toronto synth-pop band.
 It formed after another project fell through involving Shabason and Kieran Adams, who met during university.

 Its first album, Perpetual Surrender (2013) was longlisted for the Polaris Music Prize.
-It was followed by Familiar Touch (2016).
+Their second album was Familiar Touch (2016).

 Destroyer

 The first Destroyer album to feature Shabason was Kaputt (2010), which was shortlisted for the Polaris Music Prize.
 Having toured with Destroyer in an opening band, Shabason contacted Destroyer front-man Dan Bejar in 2010 while in Vancouver.
 This led to Shabason improvising a few hours on the saxophone for the album.
 His involvement "could not have been more casual," according to Shabason.

 Shabason went on to play on Poison Season (2015) and ken (2017), Destroyer's next two albums after Kaputt.

-He has toured as a member of Destroyer.
+Shabason remained an active member of Destroyer between 2010 and 2017.
+In 2025, he made a guest appearance on the band's fourteenth studio album, Dan's Boogie.

 The War on Drugs

 Shabason played an important role in Lost in the Dream (2014) by The War on Drugs.